Cadify/Cadify-User-Manual/docs/cadify/product/bestPractices/exportDrawings.md

 # Exporting Drawings to DXF, DWG, and PDF Across 7 Tabs

-Cadify enables you to export your SolidWorks drawings to DXF, DWG, and PDF formats and assign them to any of the 7 product tabs, each with its own role-based access.
-This ensures that the right files are delivered to the right stakeholders—customers, partners, fabricators, or administrators—according to your workflow and security needs.
+Cadify enables you to export your SolidWorks drawings to DXF, DWG, and PDF formats and assign them to any of the 7 product tabs, each with its own role based access.
+This ensures that the right files are delivered to the right stakeholders, customers, partners, fabricators, or administrators, according to your workflow and security needs.

 For a detailed explanation of the 7 tab system and role-based access, see [Cadify 7 Tab Role System Documentation](../../7tabs/roles-7-tabs.md).